schinckel/django-boardinghouse/docs/source/contrib.rst

 boardinghouse.contrib.demo
 --------------------------

-.. note:: This app has not been completed.

-Borrowing again from `Xero`_, we have the ability to create a demo schema: there can be at most one per user, and it expires after a certain period of time, can be reset at any time by the user, and can have several template demos to be based upon.

-Actions:

-* Create a new demo schema for the logged in user (replacing any existing one), from the provided demo-template.

-Automated tasks:

-* Delete any demo schemata that have expired.
+Building on the `boardinghouse.contrib.template` app, the `demo` app allows for each user to have at most one current demo.
+This is a fully operational schema, cloned from a template, but has an expiry date.
+A demo may be reset by the user, which clears out all of the changes different from the template and resets the expiry period.

 Settings:

 * `BOARDINGHOUSE_DEMO_PERIOD`
 * `BOARDINGHOUSE_DEMO_PREFIX`

+Expired demos may not be activated.

+There should be a way to turn an expired demo into a full schema.

+There is a supplied management command `cleanup_expired_demos`, which removes all expired demos.
+(This should only remove those that expired more than X ago, which should be a setting).

+There are supplied views for handling the different actions on Demo objects:

+.. automodule:: boardinghouse.contrib.demo.views

 .. _access: